Maps projections – A history

 One of the most popular maps is called the Mercator projection.
 It is the map most commonly used in schools and by Google Maps because it works really well in preserving the general shape of countries.
 In other words, Australia on the globe looks like Australia on the map.
 The original purpose of the Mercator projection was for navigation however because it preserves direction exceptionally well, an important aspect if you are trying to navigate the oceans using only a compass.
 It was originally designed so that a line drawn between two countries on a map gave the exact angle to travel on a compass.
 This route was not necessarily the shortest, but it was a simple, accurate and reliable way to navigate across the oceans.

 Gerardus Mercator created his map in the 15th century and he was able to preserve this direction by varying the distance between the lines of latitude so that they were closer together near the equator and further away at the poles.
-This created a grid of right angles across the map similar to the one shown below.
+This created a grid of right angles across the map.

 The Mercator map was a great rudimentary map for the purposed outlined above.
 However, this type of mapping created specific problems with the area and size of different countries relative on their position on the globe.
 For example, countries located closer to the poles appear to be larger in size than those nearer to the equator even though their actual area was vastly different.